Chicago’s homeless population increased threefold, a city snapshot shows, owing largely to migrants

 In the last year, the city has also expanded its “accelerated moving events” that quickly connect people to housing, a program that earned praise from the city’s watchdog in a recent audit, and the Chicago Transit Authority invested $2 million in homeless outreach on the Blue and Red lines.

-But there was also an 18% reduction from 2023 to 2022 in the number of people exiting to permanent housing.
-There was also an increase in how long the average person experienced homelessness — 843 days, a 38-day increase from 2022.
+But there was also an 18% reduction from 2023 to 2022 in the number of people exiting to permanent housing, with the average person experiencing homelessness for 843 days — a 38-day increase — from 2022.
 The city’s annual report updating its progress addressing homelessness cited “staffing shortages that limit new participants inflow into such housing programs,” as one reason why.

 The spike in the number of people experiencing homelessness underscores the need for more federal resources to move the needle, McCauley said.